 The major goal of Site Watch is to assist the SSVP Regional Coordinator in recruiting and training new site stewards, and to provide retraining opportunities for current volunteers.
 By regularly monitoring sites, problems are detected early, when they can more easily be corrected.
 The program seeks to bring together various hiking and other recreational groups in the Sedona/Verde Valley area to collaborate in site protection.

 Site Stewardship is important because the professional staff of public agencies is unable to periodically and systematically visit recorded archaeological and/or historic sites that are under their jurisdictions and that are subject to impacts.
 Limitations in agency staffing, funding, priorities, and physical access to remote areas are some of the reasons why Site Stewards can make a significant contribution to our collective cultural he.
 Site Stewards can be the “eyes and ears” of professional staff and help preserve and protect cultural resources for future generations of scientists and the public.
-To learn more about the Arizona Site Steward Volunteer Program, or to apply to be a site steward, visit their website.

 To report vandalism, call or leave a voice message: 928-567-0066 or email email@example.com.
 Please include as much information on the location as possible such as what trail you were on.
 A GPS location would be very helpful.
 You do not have to leave your contact information unless you wish to receive a follow up report.